Mango’s Newest Collection Has Your Holiday Dressing Needs Covered

 You can check “find holiday event outfits” off of your to-do list thanks to Mango’s new party collection.

-The assortment, which launches today, is part of the Spanish retailer’s premium Selection category, and it's full of party and special-occasion essentials, with a focus on sophisticated evening wear.
+The assortment, which launched this week, is part of the Spanish retailer’s premium Selection category, and it's full of party and special-occasion essentials, with a focus on sophisticated evening wear.
 Highlights include a ribbed open-back maxi, a satin mini with removable adjustable straps, a one-shoulder asymmetrical pleated dress, and a reversible leather and fur-effect coat.
 There are also tuxedo separates with contemporary twists — think baggy wide-leg trousers, a wool-mix blazer with satin lapels, and an oversized white button-down with flowing strips of fabric that can be tied into a bow.
-The color palette is just as occasion-appropriate, with shades of black, chocolate brown, and maroon, and touches of metallics, gold, and ecru throughout.
+The colour palette is just as occasion-appropriate, with shades of black, chocolate brown, and maroon, and touches of metallics, gold, and ecru throughout.

 AdvertisementADVERTISEMENT